loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 rtc.now()

 rtc.ntp_sync(server="<ntp_server>" [,update_period=])
-  # <ntp_server> can be empty string, then the default server is used ("pool.ntp.org")
+  # <ntp_server> use an empty string for the default server ("pool.ntp.org")

 rtc.synced()
-  # returns True if time synchronized to NTP server
+  # returns True when time is synchronized with the NTP server

 rtc.wake_on_ext0(Pin, level)
 rtc.wake_on_ext1(Pin, level)